Readings for Sociology 20033

 Players of former ND football coach Lou Holtz accused him of racism.
 An alumnus supports Lou Holtz and blasts the university's hypocrisy.
 A Notre Dame student condemned the university for profiting off of human lives with investments in for-profit prisons.
 Notre Dame students went out on strike to speak out against racial injustice.
 In Fall 2020, Notre Dame Alums defended and attacked for-profit prisons.
 More information for each side can be found at the web sites for the GEO Group and for Abolish Private Prisons.

 Jeffrey Pierre outlines how the issues playing out between police and communities of color - including implicit bias and overly harsh treatment - are playing out in schools, too.
-Notre Dame Sociologist Calvin Zimmerman says "I'm watching you" behavior produces racial disparities in school discipline.
+Former Notre Dame Sociologist Calvin Zimmerman says "I'm watching you" behavior produces racial disparities in school discipline.
 (Alice Goffman also touched on this a bit in her TED talk.)

 [Optional but highly recommended] Here is Alice Goffman's complete 19 page 2009 ASR paper On the Run: Wanted Men in a Philadelphia Ghetto, that later led to her book.
 [Warning: There are a lot of obscenities and racist terms in this piece, but in each case they are direct quotes from the people Goffman is writing about.]